racker/cbu-rse/README.md

 ## Features

-* Supports events and command-and-control symantics
 * Clients communicate over channels and sub-channels
+* Supports both eventing and command-and-control semantics
-* Designed in an elegant fashion so that communication styles are only limited by your imagination (point-to-point and publish-subscribe are emergent features, not hard-wired into the protocol)
+* Designed in an elegant fashion so that communication styles are only limited by your imagination (point-to-point and pubsub are emergent features, not hard-wired into the protocol)
 * Uses a simple, compact, and human-readable HTTP+JSON protocol
 * Plays nice with standard web servers, firewalls, routers, proxies, etc.
 * Stateless app servers with high utilization